 You can optionally rename the license server by clicking on the current server name in the top right bar, between the current user logged in and the hamburger menu.
 It should default to the current hostname of the license server but you can set whatever makes sense for you.
 Then click the tick to validate the changes.

-Leave the region as is, it should be set to the region of your Nimble Studio deployment.
+Leave the region as is, it should be set to the region of your Studio in the Cloud and Nimble Studio deployment.
 For the name enter “vray-license-server” and for the description type “License server for Chaos product”.
 In the “License service configuration” section, for the endpoint use the private IP address of the license server.

 Then comes the most important part, the scripts.
 Nimble allows us to create scripts that will be executed when the workstations start.
 We can define one script that could be executed as Administrator or root and another one that could be executed as the current user, either for Windows or Linux.
 As there is no Chaos product for Linux we will leave the two Linux scripts block empty.
 For Windows we will only use an administrator script, in “System initialization scripts”, enter the following script: